3geek14/Realms/Omnibus.md

 ### Advanced Regeneration ### {#advanced-regeneration}

-An advanced regeneration is a regeneration from death or scalping which begins when the character dies (or is scalped if it brings a character back from scalping).
+An advanced regeneration is a regeneration from death [(]{.new}or scalping[, if specified in the spell description)]{.new} which begins when the character dies (or is scalped[,]{.new} if it brings a character back from scalping).
 Each time they die, the spellcaster may choose to double the length of their regeneration (to 240 seconds, or 480 if diseased).
 The regeneration is not considered used if the target is raised before their regeneration is complete.

 ### Spell Sash ### {#spell-sash}